Art for the People

 Location: North Carolina Museum of Art in Raleigh, North Carolina, USA

-For this exhibition at the North Carolina Museum of Art in Raleigh, North Carolina, Xu Bing created a room-filling, three-dimensional landscape in the exhibition gallery.
-Meditating on the view of the landscape outside the windows of the gallery space, Xu Bing took advantage of the pictographic quality of early Chinese script to 'spell out' the natural scenery, covering floor, ceilings and windows in over one thousand acrylic characters representing landscape elements such as water, grass, trees, birds, etc. Audience members could wander freely through this verbal/visual landscape.
+Xu Bing transforms the exhibition gallery in the North Carolina Art Museum with a three-dimensional landscape.
+Drawing inspiration from the scenic view outside the gallery windows, Xu Bing takes advantage of the pictographic quality of early Chinese script to 'spell out' the natural landscape.
+He covers the floor, ceilings, and windows in over one thousand acrylic characters representing landscape elements such as water, grass, trees, birds, etc. The audience is invited to freely wander through this verbal/visual landscape.

-Exhibition curator Huston Paschal described this work as a ''character garden...provid[ing] a witty interaction between East and West, nature and art, word and image.''
-At the same time, it demonstrates the artist's increased interest in creating works that are empathetic to the audience and invite its participation.
+According to exhibition curator Huston Paschal, this work can be aptly described as a ''character garden” that provides “a witty interaction between East and West, nature and art, word and image.''
+At the same time, it demonstrates the artist's increased interest in creating works that are empathetic to the audience and invite their active participation.

 Monkeys Grasp for the Moon

-The idea for this installation came from a Chinese saying "monkeys grasp the moon" which alludes to an old folk tale about a group of monkeys who tried to capture the moon.
-Viewing the reflection of the moon on a pool of water from their place on the branch of a tree, the monkeys decided to link their arms and tails together to touch what they thought was the real moon.
-When at last they touched the moon, it vanished in the ripples of the water.
-This fanciful yet instructive tale reminds us that what we strive to achieve may in fact be an illusion.
+The idea for this installation originated from a Chinese idiom, "monkeys grasp for the moon," which alludes to an ancient folktale.
+The tale narrates the story of a group of monkeys who, perched on a branch of a tree, catch sight of the reflection of the moon in a pool of water below.
+In an attempt to touch what they perceive to be the real moon, the monkeys decide to link their arms and tails together.
+When at last they “touch” the moon, it vanishes as ripples disrupt its reflection in the water.
+This fanciful yet thought-provoking tale reminds us that what we strive to achieve may sometimes prove to be elusive illusions.

-Xu Bing's Monkeys Grasp the Moon is a chain of monkeys formed out of word shapes.
+Xu Bing's own work, Monkeys Grasp for the Moon, presents a chain of monkeys formed wholly out of word shapes.
 Each link in the chain is the word for "monkey" in a different international language, including Hindi, Japanese, French, Spanish, Hebrew and English.
-These words are stylized to resemble monkeys.
-Monkeys Grasp the Moon extends through center of the Arthur M. Sackler Gallery's main staircase.
-The monkeys hang down 90 ft. from the skylight at the top of this atrium to a reflecting pool on the lowest floor of the gallery.
+These words are stylized to resemble monkeys themselves.
+Monkeys Grasp for the Moon extends through the heart of the Arthur M. Sackler Gallery's main staircase, suspended 90 feet from the skylight at the top of this atrium to a reflecting pool on the lowest floor of the gallery.